jimratliff/GenoMac-shared/README.md

 git commit -m "Add genomac-shared submodule" git push origin main
 ```
+### Per-local-clone step: initialize and populate the submodule

+This step must be performed for each fresh local clone of a container repository that already has GenoMac-shared recorded as a submodule.

+The purpose of this step is to populate the local working tree’s external/genomac-shared directory with the submodule contents.

+This does not add the submodule to the container repository.
+It merely initializes and checks out the submodule that the container repository already records.

+For a given local clone of GenoMac-system or GenoMac-user, execute:

+zsh git -C "$local_repo_dir" submodule update --init --recursive

+For example:

+zsh git -C "$HOME/.genomac-system" submodule update --init --recursive git -C "$HOME/.genomac-user" submodule update --init --recursive

+The automated GenoMac development-clone setup performs this per-local-clone initialization after cloning each container repository.

 ## Each time this GenoMac-shared repository is modified on GitHub, update both container repositories
 Whenever GenoMac-shared is modified on GitHub (whether (a) modified directly on GitHub or (b) a local repo is modified and pushed to GitHub), each container repository must be updated so that its reference to GenoMac-shared will be updated to the newly current commit:
 ```